 Make Dried Persimmons

-My favorite way to eat them is dehydrated, either in bits of dried persimmon or as a fruit leather.
-Once dehydrated, the dried persimmon takes on an almost buttery, caramel flavor.
-It’s delicious!
+My favorite way to eat persimmons is dehydrated, either in bits of dried persimmon or as a fruit leather.

 - Gather and gently wash only soft, orange fruits.